uppusaikiran/uppusaikiran.github.com/_posts/2025-04-19-Capture-the-Flag-CheatSheet.markdown

 ### 📰 WordPress Open

-If `/wp-login.php` is discovered during web enumeration, the target is likely running WordPress—a common and often vulnerable CMS in CTFs.
+If `/wp-login.php` is discovered during web enumeration, the target is likely running WordPress, a common and often vulnerable CMS in CTFs.

 ---